raymondlhg/Budgeting-Application/README.md

 - As a user, I want to be able to view my spending categories and amount spent in each
 - As a user, I want to be able to remove spending category(s)

+##### Phase 2 User Stories

+- As a user, I want to be able to save my account and budget, spending categories and items to file
+- As a user, I want to be able to load my saved file of the above when the program starts